-- Certificates or certificates regarding the condition of land rights are no longer in accordance with the existing registers at the Land Office. - The legal actions referred to in Article 37 paragraph (1) are not proven by a PPAT deed or quotation of the tender minutes as referred to in Article 41, except in certain circumstances as referred to in Article 37 paragraph (2). - Documents required for registration of the transfer or encumbrance of the rights concerned are incomplete; - the other conditions specified in the relevant laws and regulations are not met; - the land in question is the object of a dispute in court; - Legal actions proven by the PPAT deed are canceled or canceled by a court decision that has permanent legal force; or - the legal action referred to in Article 37 paragraph (1) is canceled by the parties before being registered by the Land Office.
+- b.
+The legal actions referred to in Article 37 paragraph (1) are not proven by a PPAT deed or quotation of the tender minutes as referred to in Article 41, except in certain circumstances as referred to in Article 37 paragraph (2). - c.
+Documents required for registration of the transfer or encumbrance of the rights concerned are incomplete; - d. the other conditions specified in the relevant laws and regulations are not met; - e. the land in question is the object of a dispute in court; - f.
+Legal actions proven by the PPAT deed are canceled or canceled by a court decision that has permanent legal force; or - g. the legal action referred to in Article 37 paragraph (1) is canceled by the parties before being registered by the Land Office.

 In the legal actions in the provisions of Article 37 paragraph (1) namely the transfer of land rights and ownership rights to apartment units through buying and selling, swaps, grants, income in companies and other legal actions of transferring rights, except for the transfer of rights through auctions can only be registered if proven by a deed made by the authorized PPAT according to the provisions of the applicable laws and regulations.
-Or excerpts of the minutes of auction in accordance with the provisions of Article 41, except for certain circumstances as determined by the Minister, the Head of the Land Office can register the transfer of rights over a parcel of land with ownership rights,
+Or excerpts from the minutes of auction in accordance with the provisions of Article 41, except for certain circumstances as determined by the Minister, the Head of the Land Office can register the transfer of rights over a parcel of land with ownership rights.